The City of Isabela, or Isabela de Basilan

-Isabela City, the main capital of Basilan region, is a city on a rise, thriving amidst the adversities.
+the main capital of is an independent city in Basilan region.
+A city on a rise, thriving amidst the adversities.
 Now we look at the place as a war torn region filled with strife.
 True there’s disorder here, but isn’t it the same with any other place?
 Basilan somehow got the pounded with so much media hype it’s reputation got hammered down.
 Sad truth.
 But given the chance even a glance the people of Basilan welcomes visitors and are happy if you were brave enough to go there despite its reputation.
 So in my 401th (or is it ‘st?’) post (wow, didn’t notice that I already got past 400 until I saw my log), let’s take a look at some of the scenes in and around Isabela City.

 A 1- 1 1/2 hour boat ride from the city of Zamboanga, we reached this port of Isabela via its channel.
 Actually from the port in Zamboanga, there are also some other entry point to Basilan like heading straight to Lamitan.
 We headed to the main city first of course since we had to make our regular courtesy call to the authorities there especially the DOT (Department of Tourism) to gather some information about the place.
 Oh yeah!
 There’s a Jollibee branch there which is kinda nice to know that it has reached this part of the country, we didn’t eat there though (Why should we?).
 Does the presence of a Jollibee (or other fast food branch) tell how much a city is developed?